 It is the goal of Tompkins Cortland Community College to plan for the safe and orderly evacuation of persons with disabilities during an emergency.

-As a student with disabilities or medical conditions who may require assistance with emergency evacuation, you are responsible for:
+Students and employees with disabilities or medical conditions who may require assistance with emergency evacuation are responsible for:

-- During the first week of classes or employment, make several acquaintances with fellow students or staff members.
+During the first week of classes or employment, make several acquaintances with fellow staff members.
 Inform them of any special assistance that may be required in the event of an alarm or emergency and secure their agreement to provide or obtain that assistance.